 In the first situation, a customer pays less than the listed price.
 In the second case, they pay more than the listed price.

 If you charge more at the register than the listed price, it is a surcharge, regardless of what processors call it.
-Even if a processor tells you that you’re simply adding a “service fee” or a “non-cash adjustment” it is still a surcharge.
+Even if a processor tells you that you’re simply adding a “service fee” or a “non-cash adjustment,” it is still a surcharge.

 While it may sound like a minor difference, it’s actually very important in terms of legality and compliance with card brand rules.
 Getting it wrong means risking fines or having your merchant account shut down.
 So keep in mind the quick rule of thumb – if the customer pays less than the shelf price, it’s a discount.
 If they pay more than the shelf price, it’s a surcharge.

 Sources – Visa, the Durbin Amendment, CardX